Salil Ankola: Acting career

 After retiring from cricket, Ankola shifted his focus towards entering films.
 He made his acting debut with Zee TV serial Chahat aur Nafrat.
 He made his film debut with 2000 Hindi-language film Kurukshetra, where he played the role of a cop accompanying his senior officer played by Sanjay Dutt.
 He followed that with Pitaah (2002), and his last major release Chura Liyaa Hai Tumne (2003) featured him alongside Esha Deol and Zayed Khan.
 The following year he acted in Silence Please...The Dressing Room, where he played the character of a cricket captain.
 The film did not fare well at the box-office, nonetheless Ankola's performance was highly appreciated.
 He also participated in the first season of Bigg Boss, Indian version of the reality show Big Brother in 2006.
 Prior to that, he acted in the Indian soap opera titled Karam Apna Apna, where he signed a contract with Balaji Telefilms that "[Ankola] would not act in any television show on any channel apart from those produced by Balaji Films".
 Since he appeared in Bigg Boss before the contract would expire—one year from June 2006—the Bombay High Court ordered him not to act in any TV shows on other channels that are considered rivals for Sony Television.
-Ssshhhh...Koi Hai and Kora Kagaz are some of the other soap operas that he has acted.
+Ssshhhh...Koi Hai and Kora Kagaz are some of the other TV shows that he has acted in.

-Ankola went through a bad patch in the period 2008–12.
-Neither his cricket career nor his acting career had brought in enough money to support his growing family expenses.
-Financial issues and frustration led to a combination of alcoholism and breakdown of marital relations.
-The BCCI (India's apex cricket board) arranged a benefit match for him in 2010, to boost his finances, but it was too little.
-His first marriage of 19 years (1992-2011) ended in divorce in 2011, after which he slowly recovered enough to resume acting on television.

 In February 2013, Salil was seen as Savitri's father in the daily show Savitri but was replaced by Shahbaz Khan in August 2013 after a revamp of the show.